Liz Allan: Fictional character biography

-Liz Allan was a high school student at Midtown High School and a minor love interest of Peter Parker and Flash Thompson.
+Liz Allan is introduced as a popular student at Midtown High School and a minor love interest of Peter Parker and Flash Thompson.
 Peter likes Liz, but she is Flash's girlfriend and considers Peter something of a loser, even taking part in the general ridicule that Peter endures on a daily basis.
-Her earliest appearances depict her as flighty and rather thoughtless - not outright cruel, but lacking the empathy necessary to perceive Peter's nature.
+Her earliest appearances depict her as flighty and rather thoughtless – not outright cruel, but lacking the empathy necessary to perceive Peter's nature.

 However, after she hears an ailing Peter had donned a Spider-Man costume to save Betty Brant from Doctor Octopus, she develops a crush on him.
 By this time, however, Peter's interest has waned considerably, as he notes that Liz never showed any real interest in him until he began dating Betty Brant, and assumes that Liz's feelings are little more than a schoolgirl crush.
 Betty and Liz clash several times over Peter, as Betty mistakenly thinks that Peter reciprocates Liz's interest in him.

 In Amazing Spider-Man #28 (September 1965), Peter and Liz graduate from high school.
 At the graduation ceremony, Liz admits her feelings to Peter, and says she accepts the fact that her feelings are unrequited.
 In the same issue, Spider-Man battles the Molten Man, who in later issues is revealed to be Liz's stepbrother, Mark Raxton.

 She does not appear for a few years, during which time Peter developed relationships with Gwen Stacy and Mary Jane Watson.
 When Liz returns, she dates then marries Harry Osborn, whom she meets at Betty Brant's wedding to Ned Leeds, becoming Liz Allan Osborn.
 The couple have a son, Normie Osborn.
 Their family history turns tragic, however, after Harry Osborn has a mental breakdown.
 In the guise of the Green Goblin, Harry kidnaps Liz, Normie, and Mark, and terrorizes them within an old family mansion.
 Liz is deeply traumatized by this experience and falls into a state of denial about her husband's problems.
 Harry's madness leads to his death shortly after.
 Struggling to put Harry behind her, Liz breaks ties with Peter and Mary Jane.

-In the graphic novel, Spider-Man: Legacy of Evil, Harry attempts to pass the legacy of the Green Goblin down to Normie Osborn but fails due to the efforts of Spider-Man, Mark Raxton, and Ben Urich.